martijnvandongen/operational-tasks-lambda/README.md

 ```

 ## Run lambda with role
-Make sure you have deployed the role to AWS, and replaced or set the variables `${ACCOUNT_ID}`, `${AWS_ROLE}`, `${AWS_REGION}`.
+Make sure you have deployed the role to AWS, and replaced or set the variables `${ACCOUNT_ID}`, `${ROLENAME}`, `${AWS_REGION}`.
 The main part of the script is the aws sts assume-role, which generates new API access keys, which will be sent to Docker when it executes the container with your lambda function.

 ```bash
 temp_role=$( aws sts assume-role \